 ONE OF THE BIGGEST PROJECTS UNDERTAKEN IN LYON DURING THE 1970S

-From 1993 to 2002, the Auditorium de Lyon underwent a programme of acoustic and aesthetic renovation to upgrade the facilities and enhance the experience the auditorium offers both the audience and the orchestra.
+From 1993 to 2002, the Lyon Auditorium underwent a programme of acoustic and aesthetic renovation to upgrade the facilities and enhance the experience the auditorium offers both the audience and the orchestra.